May Commencement currently rescheduled for October

-- Special commencement ceremonies for May graduates will be held on the Tennessee campus (Phillips-Welshimer Auditorium) and the Florida campus (Chapman Center).
+- Special commencement ceremonies for May graduates will be held at the Knoxville Convention Center and the Florida campus (Chapman Center).
 Subject to public health conditions, we will plan for the dates to be Saturday, October 17 (Tennessee), and Saturday, October 24 (Florida).

 - Any May 2020 graduate for whom the October dates are not workable will have the following options (all dates are subject to revision based on public health conditions):